 - The annual fee supports the ongoing operations of the federation.
 Annual fees are prorated on a daily basis in the first year, based on the day and month in which a participant joins.

 5. Register Your Executive and Administrator for Identity Verification

 Use the registration link that you received to:

 - Submit the names of individuals to fill InCommon-related roles:

-- Administrator (We will identity-proof this person for security)
+- Site Administrators (we will identity-proof for security)

 6. Identity Proofing via Telephone

-Our Registration Authority will identity-proof your Executive and Administrator via telephone appointment.
+Our Registration Authority will identity-proof your Executive and Site Administrators via telephone appointment.

 7. Manage Your System via the Site Administration Interface

-Following the identity proofing, your InCommon Administrator can gain access to the site administration interface for registering and managing your systems for interoperability within the federation.
+Following the identity proofing, your InCommon Administrator can gain access to the Federation Manager interface for registering and managing your systems for interoperability within the federation.